 Participants must be full-time faculty or administrators at two or four-year academic institutions with the potential to impact undergraduate education and have no prior training or professional experience in Japanese studies.

-There are two PDF forms to download and to fill out:
+The two PDF forms to download and to fill out will be available soon:

 Jill M. Gately(202) 478-4668